updated

 He co-hosted the news and current affairs show for seven years as it became a ratings juggernaut.
 At its peak in the 1980s, at least a third of the national TV audience were tuning in on a Sunday evening.

-Later Negus would become the first host of the ABC international current affairs program Foreign Correspondent, fronting it from 1992 to 1999.
+Later, Negus became the first host of the ABC international current affairs program, Foreign Correspondent, and fronted it from 1992 to 1999.

-He became notorious for his prickly 1981 interview with then-UK Prime Minister Margaret Thatcher.
+Negus was renowned for his prickly 1981 interview with then-UK Prime Minister Margaret Thatcher when he confronted her about her image.

 ”I guess it sounds a bit pretentious, but I would describe myself as an anti-war correspondent,” the news veteran said when reflecting on a career that spanned five decades.